VimingOfficial/AIWeatherBot/README.md

  You can read the published article (story) on Medium: [Building AIWeatherBot: An AI-Powered Telegram Weather Bot to Start Your Day](https://medium.com/@AmiraliPouyanrad/building-aiweatherbot-an-ai-powered-telegram-weather-bot-to-start-your-day-2cc272a5295a)
+You can read the published post on dev.to: [Building AIWeatherBot: An Intelligent Telegram Weather Bot with Gemini API and Multi-Language Support](https://dev.to/vimingofficial/building-aiweatherbot-an-intelligent-telegram-weather-bot-with-gemini-api-and-multi-language-30nd)
 # WeatherBot v2.0.0 🌤️
 ### AI-Powered & Multi-Language Weather Update🚀
 **WeatherBot** is a **multi-language** Telegram bot that provides **AI-powered** daily weather updates for selected cities.
 With **AI-enhanced insights**, users can get more detailed weather analysis alongside hourly weather data.
 Whether you're in **English 🇬🇧** or **Persian 🇮🇷**, WeatherBot has got you covered.
 Subscribers receive daily weather reports and can manually request weather updates anytime.